Statistics Certification and Certificate Program Information

 A graduate certificate in applied statistics may be of interest to professionals in engineering, technology, government, health, business, the sciences or education who want to learn more about statistics.
 Students will hone their analytical and data analysis skills while learning about the basics of statistics.
 Most institutions allow transfer of credits earned in certificate program to a master's in statistics.

-Coursework in certificate program may use computer-based applications, but generally go deeper to a more basic understanding of the subject.
-Students learn to use critical thinking skills, as well as how to apply what they have learnt to data research and interpretation.
+Coursework in a certificate program may use computer-based applications, but generally go deeper than a more basic understanding of the subject.
+Students learn to use critical thinking skills, as well as how to apply what they have learned to data research and interpretation.
 The following are possible courses.

 - Probability and statistics